preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/layout/index.rst

 .. image:: communities-layout.png

-To create a new lLayout, do the following:
+To create a new layout, do the following:

 1. Click the plus.